Based on the movie The Polar Express starring Tom Hanks, the North Pole Express is a Christmas train attraction at the Railway Museum in Squamish.

 Suggestions for Before You Go

-TIP #1: The North Pole Express attraction sells out.
+TIP #1: The North Pole Express attraction usually sells out.
 To avoid disappointment, reserve your spots well in advance.

 TIP #2: Watch the movie or read the book before going to the attraction.
 Doing so will enhance the experience and help you understand what’s going on.

-TIP #4: Vehicles driving the Sea to Sky Highway in November and December are required to have good winter tires (and in some years they really do need them).
+TIP #4: Vehicles driving the Sea-to-Sky Highway in November and December are required to have good winter tires (and in some years they really do need them).

 Other Tips and Things to Know

 TIP #1: The North Pole Express is a popular attraction with young families.
-The ideal age for kids is probably between four and 10, although both older and younger children can enjoy it too.
+The ideal age for kids is probably between 4 and 10, although both older and younger children can enjoy it too.
 Young kids (and adults) who love trains will especially have a blast!

 TIP #2: Expect to spend at least a couple of hours at the North Pole Express attraction.
 Plan to arrive at least 15 minutes prior to your scheduled departure, or even earlier just in case.
 The train ride itself lasts for about 50 minutes.
 And finally, at the end, you can spend time at the North Pole.